Ruby

 Conclusion

 Ruby's elegant syntax, powerful object-oriented features, and focus on developer happiness make it a joy to work with.
-Embrace its philosophy of least astonishment and enjoy writing clean, expressive code!
+With modern additions like pattern matching, the YJIT compiler, Ractors, and RBS, Ruby continues to evolve while staying true to its philosophy of least astonishment.
+Embrace it and enjoy writing clean, expressive code!

 Continue Learning